+Feature Description

+Last Name

+Work Phone

+Mobile Phone

+• Email

+Description

+External Federation Authentication

+Radius Authentication

+Managed Objects

+• Groups

+• Name

+Members

+Description

-Feature Description Last Name Work Phone Mobile Phone Email Description External Federation Authentication Radius Authentication Managed Objects Groups Name Members Description Discovery Quickly discover any privileged account or system on your network with host , directory, and network-discovery options.
+Discovery Quickly discover any privileged account or system on your network with host , directory, and network-discovery options.

 Event notification options Safeguard for Privileged Passwords allows you to configure the appliance to send event notifications to external systems such as Email, Syslog, and SNMP.

 Favorites Quickly access the passwords that you use the most right from the Home screen.
 You can group several password requests into a single favorite so you can get access to all the accounts you need with a single click.

-One Identity Hybrid Subscription Expand the capabilities of Safeguard with the One Identity Hybrid Subscription, which offers immediate access to cloud delivered features and services.
-These include all-you-can-eat Starling Two-Factor Authentication (2FA) to protect Safeguard access and Starling Identity Analytics & Risk Intelligence for Safeguard so that you can preemptively detect risk users and entitlements.
-A single subscription enables all One Identity solution deployments.
+One Identity Starling Expand the capabilities of Safeguard with One Identity Starling, which offers immediate access to cloud delivered features and services.
+This includes all-you-can-eat Starling Two-Factor Authentication (2FA) to protect Safeguard access.

 Partitions and Profiles Safeguard for Privileged Passwords allows you to group managed systems into secure work areas that can be designated for delegated management.

 Release control Manages password requests from authorized users for the accounts they are entitled to access via a secure web browser connection with support for mobile devices.

 RESTful API Safeguard for Privileged Passwords (SPP) is built with an API-first design and uses a modernized API based on a REST architecture that allows other applications and systems.
-Every function is

-Feature Description exposed through the API to enable quick and easy integration regardless of what you want to do or which language your applications are written in.
-There are even a few things that can only only be done via the Safeguard SPP API.
+Every function is exposed through the API to enable quick and easy integration regardless of what you want to do or which language your applications are written in.
+There are even a few things that can

+Feature Description only only be done via the Safeguard SPP API.
 The Safeguard for Privileged Passwords API tutorial is available on GitHub at: https://github.com/oneidentity/safeguard-api-tutorial.
 Role-based access control (RBAC) Safeguard for Privileged Passwords uses a role-based access control hierarchy using administrator permissions sets.
 Numerous roles are available for administrating Safeguard for Privileged Passwords, enabling granular delegation and workflows along with least privileged access.
 Secure access to legacy systems Use smartcard, two-factor authentication, or other strong authentication methods to gain access to systems.
 Because Safeguard for Privileged Passwords acts as a gateway or proxy to the system, it enables strong authentication to targets that cannot or do not support those methods natively.
 Smartcard support Authentication of your privileged users can be integrated with Microsoft's Active Directory support for Smartcards or manually uploaded to the Safeguard for Privileged Passwords Appliance itself.
 Two-factor authentication support Protecting access to passwords with another password isn't enough.
 Enhanced security by requiring two-factor authentication to Safeguard for Privileged Passwords.
 Safeguard for Privileged Passwords supports any Radius-based 2FA solution and One Identity's Starling Two-Factor Authentication (2FA) service.
 Workflow engine for policy-based release control Using a secure web browser with support for mobile devices, you can request access and provide approval for privileged passwords and sessions.
 Requests can be approved automatically or require dual/multiple approvals based on your organization's policy.
 The workflow engine supports time restrictions, multiple approvers and reviewers, emergency access, and expiration of policy.
 It also includes the ability to input reason codes and/or integrate directly with ticketing systems or tickets used for internal tracking only.